hackbinghamton/WebDevelopmentWorkshop/React.js/Components.md

 Now when you check out the live preview, you should see our newly created input field!

-You may be noticing here that we used `InputField` as like an HTML element.
+You may be noticing here that we used `InputField` as an HTML element.
 This is how we nest components within each other. `index.js` has our `App` component nested inside it, which has our `InputField` component nested inside that.
 As we continue with our project, we will see that nesting our components also allows information to be passed down and reusability to be very easy.

 # Creating Our To-Do Item Components